Triune brain: Lay interest

 The triune model of the mammalian brain is seen as an oversimplified organizing theme in the field of comparative neuroscience.
 It continues to hold public interest because of its simplicity.

 Howard Bloom, in his 1995 book The Lucifer Principle, references the concept of the triune brain in his explanations of certain aspects of human behavior.
 Arthur Koestler made MacLean's concept of the triune brain the centerpiece of much of his later work, notably The Ghost in the Machine.
 English novelist Julian Barnes quotes MacLean on the triune brain in the foreword to his 1982 novel Before She Met Me.
 Peter A. Levine uses the triune brain concept in his book Waking the Tiger to explain his somatic experiencing approach to healing trauma.
 In the series of novels written by Lee Child featuring knight-errant figure Jack Reacher, Reacher often experiences messages from what he calls his "lizard brain" that alert him to potential danger.
-In Disco Elysium, the player character interfaces directly with his limbic system and "ancient reptilian brain" at various points throughout the game, alongside the players skill set acting as a representation of his posterior neocortex.
+In Disco Elysium, the player character interfaces directly with his limbic system and "ancient reptilian brain" at various points throughout the game, alongside the player's skill set acting as a representation of his posterior neocortex.

 Glynda-Lee Hoffmann, in her book The Secret Dowry of Eve, Women's Role in the Development of Consciousness, references the triune theory explored by MacLean and goes one step further.
 Her theory about human behavior, and the problems we create with that behavior, distinguishes the prefrontal cortex as uniquely different from the rest of the neocortex.
 The prefrontal cortex, with its agenda of integration, is the part of the brain that can get the other parts to work together for the good of the individual.
 Hoffmann claims that in many humans the reptilian cortex (agenda: territory and reproduction; in humans that translates to power and sex) is out of control, and the amygdala stokes the fear that leads to more bad behavior.